AIHolmann/AIHolmann/README.md

 Here, you can find brief descriptions of some of my featured projects:

+2. **NextCRUD** -  Task management application.
+It allows you to create, display, update and delete them.
+It uses the "Prisma" ORM and has a REST API integrated into the same project (an option that Next.js gives us for small projects).
+[NextCRUD](https://nextjs-prisma-crud-nbds3ylg8-alejo-s-projects.vercel.app/)

+2. **PerdonApp** -  "PerdonApp", a friendly application to apologize to your favorite person in a very special and unique way.
+Try it now!.
+[PerdonApp](https://perdonapp.vercel.app/)

+2. **Jalil-Barber** -  Professional page, designed and developed by me for a barber shop.
+Deploy here: [Jalil-Barber](https://jalil-barber.vercel.app/)

+2. **Portfolio** -  Personal Portfolio, designed and developed by me.
+It features a night mode and simple functionalities.
+Statistics dashboard in development.
+Deploy here: [AlejoHolmannDeveloper](https://alejoholmann-developer.vercel.app/)

 1. **La Pilcha - PF** - This project is a web application created in Next.js with React, Redux, and TypeScript on its front-end.
 Its back-end utilizes Express.js, JavaScript, and MongoDB.
 It follows a modular architecture and boasts impressive features such as payment gateway integration, third-party authentication, email management to an SMTP server, user private information handling, and a comprehensive admin dashboard, among others.
-Deployment here: [LaPilcha](https://pf-la-pilcha.vercel.app/)
+Deploy here: [LaPilcha](https://pf-la-pilcha.vercel.app/)

 2. **PI_VideoGames** -  complete web application built with Node.js, Express.js, and PostgreSQL.
 It employs the Sequelize ORM for efficient database management and provides an intuitive interface for users.